jobiols/odoo-addons/stock_picking_auto/README.rst

 Stock picking automatic
 =======================

-Provide an automatic picking when a Invoice is validated.
+Provide an automatic picking when an Invoice is validated.